kattailmeow/SillyTavern-MemoryKit/README.md

 Hi hi!
 Welcome welcome 🥰

-Here is Kat's **dev repo** for the SillyTavern-MemoryKit extension, but:
+Here is Kat's **dev repo** for the ST-MemoryKit-Plugin extension, but:

 > ⚠️ Wrong place to download!
 Please go [HERE](https://github.com/kattailmeow/ST-MemoryKit-Plugin) to download the release version with just one simple copy & paste and forget about the code xD